soncojmk/collanote/doc/documentation.md

 <!-- type=misc -->

-The goal of this documentation is to comprehensively explain Etherpad, both from a reference as well as a conceptual point of view.
+The goal of this documentation is to comprehensively explain Collanote, both from a reference as well as a conceptual point of view.

 Where appropriate, property types, method arguments, and the arguments